 The point of eating sourdough is that it's easier to digest.
 We don't want to change that by adding additional flour.

 Absolutely!
 Use your favorite gluten-free sourdough starter for a completely gluten-free sourdough brownie recipe.
-These delicious Black Bean Brownies are another gluten-free option for those who don’t have a gluten-free sourdough starter on hand.
+These healthy black bean brownies are another gluten-free option for those who don't have a gluten-free sourdough starter on hand.

 Did you make this recipe?
-If so, we’d love for you to give us a rating in the recipe card below.
+If so, we’d love for you to give us a star ⭐ rating and your comments in the recipe card below.
 Also, we want to see your brownies, so tag us on social media @homesteadingfamily!

 This post was featured in Homemade Christmas Gifts Guide.